 Neighborhoods in Downtown Orlando

-South Eola offers the sweet spot when you want to live close to the heart of the city, be right where the action is, and have a backup plan when you want to escape from it all.
-The average housing price in this neighborhood is around $380,000.
-That’s higher than the average in Orlando, but you will find that it’s well worth your investment.
-Orlando’s farmer’s market is held here every Sunday and you will find both residents and tourists alike converging here not just to buy produce, but also to catch up with friends.
+South Eola offers a place where you can live close to the heart of the city, be right where the action is, and have a backup plan when you want to escape from it all.
+Orlando’s farmer’s market is held here every Sunday and you will find both residents and tourists alike converging here.

 Another very close neighborhood is Thornton Park, which is just four minutes away from the Central Business District.
 It’s just one block away from South Eola.
 You will find homes here that are built as far back as the 1900s but there are plenty of brownstones, as well.
 On Sundays, there’s a farmer’s market that displays fresh local produce and other items.
-Houses listed here are in the lower $400,000 range.
-As it is just walking distance from South Eola, you can just walk to the lake and the fountain.
-There are plenty of joggers and runners here if you are the type of person that likes to get outside and get some exercise.
+As it is just walking distance from South Eola, you are close to the lake and the fountain there.

-If you want to live in a place that is more historic, you can choose homes in the Lake Cherokee Historic District.
-Some structures here date back to the 1870s, which isn’t that much older than when Orlando was founded, which was in 1838.
+In the Lake Cherokee Historic District, you will find some structures that date back to the 1870s, which isn’t that much older than when Orlando was founded, which was in 1838.
 You will find the Historic District nestled in the middle of Summerlin Avenue, Orange Avenue, East-West Expressway, and Gore Street.
 Still standing proudly today is the Peleg Peckham – Dr. Phillips shingle-style mansion that was built in 1893 by Col. Peleg Peckham.
 It was later remodeled by citrus magnate Dr. Phillips.

-Despite its name, College Park actually is a family-centric community.
-It’s called College Park because its streets are named after famous campuses like Princeton, Yale, and Harvard.
+College Park’s streets are named after famous campuses like Princeton, Yale, and Harvard.
 The community has retained its small-town feel even if it’s located in downtown.
 One location of note in College Park is the bungalow where Jack Kerouac (a famous author) stayed between 1957 and 1958.